Partition functions on squashed seven-spheres and holography: Field theory story

 \section{Field theory story}

-It's a non-trivial task to identify the field theory correspondence of Einstein's gravity theory described above.
-The standard way is to embed the theory into a string or M-theory and identify the boundary CFT, which is supposed to be a strongly-coupled CFT without supersymmetry.
-There are two ways around this, one is to study universal properties shared by all CFTs living on the squashed sphere as in \cite{Bobev:2017asb}, and another is to study some toy models and look for qualitatively similarity as in \cite{Hartnoll:2005yc,Anninos:2012ft,Anninos:2013rza,Bobev:2016sap,Bobev:2017asb}.
-In this section we will do both.
+It's also interesting to study the free energies of quantum field theories.
+To look for the correct holographic correspondence of the Einstein gravity theory, one has to go to string or M-theory and identify the boundary CFT, which is typically a strongly-coupled CFT without supersymmetry.
+Instead, we will study the universal properties of the free energies dictated by conformal symmetry.
+Directly making use of the conformal symmetry, we can study universal properties shared by all CFTs living on the squashed sphere as in \cite{Bobev:2017asb}.
+Some of the universal properties can also be found by studying some toy models as in \cite{Hartnoll:2005yc, Anninos:2012ft, Anninos:2013rza, Bobev:2016sap, Bobev:2017asb}.

 The main quantity that we are interested in is the free energy $F_{\rm CFT}(\lambda)$ of CFTs as a function of the squashing parameter that the field theory lives.
 In the first part of this section, we calculate $F_{\rm CFT}''(\lambda)\Big|_{\lambda = 1}$ for general CFT living on the squashed seven-sphere of the first kind (\ref{SquashedSphereMetric2}), which can be evaluated by integrating the two-point function of stress tensors on the sphere.
 This property is totally determined by the conformal symmetry and thus independent of the details of the theories such as couplings.